10 Best Tips to Feel Less Bloated

 Keep these “fire” promoting foods on hand to add into recipes easily.

-De-Bloating Tip #4: Ditch Hard-to-Digest Foods!
+#4 Tip to Reduce Bloating: Ditch the Hard-to-Digest Foods!

 Anything that is hard to digest will leave you feeling bloated, plain and simple.
 Dairy is known to particularly cause bloating, since it lacks all its enzymes and is one of the hardest foods most people can digest.
 So avoid it or cut back all together.
 Excessive meat, or processed foods with unnatural ingredients will also slow down your digestion quite a bit and set the stage for fermentation, putrefaction and bloating.